ahmedBoulaabi/Integration-CV-AR/README.md

 ## Video Demonstration

-A video demonstration of the project is available [here](./docs/video_demonstration.mkv) available in this repository..
+A video demonstration of the project is available [here](./docs/Video_Demonstration.mp4) available in this repository.